poppops/cv-job-anaylser/README.md

 - Split out the frontend and backend into separate repos and deployments
 - Use message queues for some of the heavier processing tasks; parsing the CV and Job Descriptions takes a little longer than a great user experience would encourage
 - Make it easier to import job descriptions; plain text, URL parsing (I looked into implementing this briefly but several job boards use CAPTCHA to prevent scraping)
-- Unless a business requirement required it I would probably not persist the data but if it was necessary I'd look into a more robust vector database to manage the data (currently held in memory)
+- The system currently doesn't distinguish between users/cvs so I would introduce user accounts and allow a user to have a number of CVs associated to their account

 ## RAG/LLM Approach & Key Technical Decisions

 I initial created a linear flowing system which required the user to;

-1. Upload a CV
+1. Upload a CV (parses the CV intro a structured format, embed using OpenAI and store in Pinecone)
-2. Upload job descriptions
+2. Upload job descriptions (parse job descriptions into a structured format, embed using OpenAI and store in Pinecone )
-3. Ask questions
+3. Ask questions (Embed user query using OpenAI, retrieve relevant vectors and associated text from Pinecone, pass query with relevant CV and Job Description text excerpts to OpenAI for reasoning and response generation)

 Once the underlying services for each were in place and suitably functional, I created an agent using langgraph which allowed the user interactions to be more circular.